 The fair value of each stock option award is estimated on the date of grant using the Black-Scholes stock option pricing model that uses the assumptions noted in the following table, except for the expected term for non-employees as noted in the following paragraph.
-The expected term of employee and non-employee director stock options granted under the 2014 Plan and 2024 Plan, all of which qualify as "plain vanilla" per SEC Staff Accounting Bulletin 107, is determined based on the simplified method due to the Company's limited operating history and history.
-The expected term is 6.25 years based on applied to the average between stock option grant group as a whole, as the vesting period and the contractual life of the option.
-Company does not expect substantially different exercise or post-vesting termination behavior among our employee population.
+The expected term of employee and non-employee director stock options granted under the 2014 Plan and 2024 Plan, all of which qualify as "plain vanilla" per SEC Staff Accounting Bulletin 107, is determined based on the simplified method due to the Company's limited operating history.
+The expected term is applied to the stock option grant group as a whole, as the Company does not expect substantially different exercise or post-vesting termination behavior among our employee population.
 For non-employee stock options, excluding directors, the Company has elected to utilize the contractual term as the expected term.
 The risk-free rate is based on the yield of a U.S. Treasury security with a term consistent with that used to value the stock option.
 The Company accounts for forfeitures as they occur.